the-vegetarian-vampire/Data-Structures/README.md

 - Representing hierarchical data, such as file systems or organizational structures.
 - Making efficient search operations, like in binary search trees.
 - Priority Queues implemented as Heaps.

+B-trees are optimized for systems that read and write large blocks of data.
+They are widely used in databases and file systems because they provide efficient insertion, deletion, and searching operations, even in large data sets.

 ---